ubcuas/MissionPlanner-Scripts/README.md

         > **Note**: You will also need to have MissionPlanner installed on your system.
 Refer to installation steps [here](https://ardupilot.org/planner/docs/mission-planner-installation.html).

-2. If you are running Windows, you will need WSL installed on your computer.
-You can get it simply by running `wsl --install` with admin privileges on cmd.
-Please also see the documentation [here](https://learn.microsoft.com/en-us/windows/wsl/install).
+2. If you are running Windows, you will need to run the application through Powershell or Command Prompt. **WSL WILL NOT WORK DUE TO EMULATION ISSUES!**

-3. Once you have Docker, you will need to pull the [SITL image from DockerHub](https://hub.docker.com/r/ubcuas/uasitl/tags).
+5. Once you have Docker, you will need to pull the [SITL image from DockerHub](https://hub.docker.com/r/ubcuas/uasitl/tags).
 To do this, run the Docker application then run the following command (where `X.X.X` is the ArduPilot version):

     - ArduPlane (VTOL):
         - x86: `docker pull ubcuas/uasitl:plane-X.X.X`